Ron Martinsen’s December 2015 Best of the Best Ranking of the top Photography Plug-ins

 - Imagenomic Noiseware - Noiseware won my Noise Reduction Roundup and I find myself using it the most out of all the products I’ve tested (including some not featured on the blog).

-- Athentech Perfectly Clear – I tried this product out a couple years ago and hated it, but now I find myself constantly using it both on my computer and my phone.
-I’ve edited more photos this year with this product than any of the others – combined – and I didn’t even start using it regularly until March!
-While I hate the skin softening results, I do find that it does make images look great – often by default – so I’ve poured thousands of images through Perfectly Clear.
+- Athentech Perfectly Clear / Lucid – I tried this product out a couple years ago and hated it, but now I find myself constantly using it both on my computer and my phone.
+I’ve edited more photos this year with this product than any of the others – combined (especially on my phone) – and I didn’t even start using it regularly until March!
+While I hate the skin softening results, I do find that it does make images look great – often by default – so I’ve poured countless images through Perfectly Clear.
 If you haven’t seen or tried this one out yet – you MUST – it’s pretty good with no hassle.
+[Note: Lucid is the stand-alone version with some reduced features so check out my review for more info.]

 - Topaz Software’s ReMask – This is the fastest and easiest tool to create complex masks fast. onOne Software’s Perfect Photo Suite has the potential to be greater, but I’ve just had a much harder time mastering the masking features.
 I find ReMask to be much easier to use and very powerful.
 It can save you a hell of a lot of time separating your subject from a complex background or doing complex masks that can’t be adequately handled using Nik Software’s U-Point control technology or the vastly improved Refine Edge feature of recent versions of Photoshop.

-- Topaz Labs Glow and Impression – These are the hottest new plug-ins on the market for a reason – they create amazingly original looking work from the most boring of images.
-I really, really, love these products but they are a little slower than I wish so if they would address that problem I’d probably use them too much!
+- Topaz Labs Texture Effects, Glow and Impression – These are the hottest new plug-ins on the market for a reason – they create amazingly original looking work from the most boring of images.
+I really, really, love these products, but I do wish that they were all just merged into one product.

-- Topaz Labs Restyle (alt review) – This is another one of those one click editing solutions that I love, but I don’t use it as much as I’d like because it has so many choices!
+- Topaz Labs Restyle (alt review) – This is another one of those one click editing solutions that I love, but I don’t use it as much as I’d like to because it has so many choices!
 Seriously, I love choices but I sometimes find myself spending 20 minutes just pouring through all of the awesome choices it offers!
-It is usefully for coming with a “look” or “theme” for a project and favorites help reduce the time spent in the app.
-I adore this product but I just don’t find myself using it as much as I want due to so many other great choices above.
-I do STRONGLY recommend you to check it out as this product is a game changer for a lot of people.

-- onOne Software Perfect Resize – There was a time where this would have been #1, but resizing in Adobe products and printer drivers have gotten pretty good so this is more useful when you need the best possible results or when other methods just don’t do a good job.
+- on1 Perfect Resize – There was a time where this would have been in the top 3, but resizing in Adobe products and printer drivers have gotten pretty good so this is more useful when you need the best possible results or when other methods just don’t do a good job.
 Generally speaking if you are going to increase an image by 200% or more, then this is the best game in town.
+Sadly it’s a hidden feature that is an optional install for the latest version of the on1 Photo bundle.
+My review covers an older version, but nothing has really changed in this product for quite some time.
+Sadly you can only get this with the entire on1 Bundle.

 - Topaz Labs Simplify (review) – Great for turning your images into cartoons or drawings.
 It’s a cool app that I didn’t used to use that much, but I’ve learned that with the right scenes (especially leafy landscapes) it can create some exciting images that people want to buy.
 I also like to use it on busy backgrounds sometimes to remove distractions.
 This isn’t a product that most photographers would use every day, but when I pair it with the right image I often get a big grin on my face.
 Topaz Clean also is capable of doing this and more, so check it out while you are at it to see which works better for you.
 Personally, I tend to favor Simplify.